 - Learning Outcomes

-- Articulate a broad understanding of protein structure, enzyme catalysis and how these features can be measured and manipulated
+Articulate a broad understanding of protein structure and enzyme catalysis

 Be familiar with approaches to measure and manipulate enzyme function